-Through the Hawaiian Legacy Reforestation Initiative, a nonprofit organization that has led the reforestation of more than 400,000 native and endemic trees on Oahu and the Island of Hawaii, the Hawaii Convention Center has committed to planting 1 million Legacy Trees across the state.
+Through the Hawaiian Legacy Reforestation Initiative, a nonprofit organization that has led the reforestation of more than 500,000 native and endemic trees on Oʻahu and the Island of Hawaiʻi, the Hawaiʻi Convention Center has committed to planting one million Legacy Trees across the state.

-This special initiative was launched in 2016 and is part of the Hawaii Convention Center’s ongoing commitment to environmentally sustainable operations.
+This special initiative was launched in 2016 and is part of the Hawaiʻi Convention Center’s ongoing commitment to environmentally sustainable operations.
 Click HERE to learn more about the Center's Hoʻomaluo Sustainability Program.